Oracle Secure Global Desktop: Oracle era

+As of April 2021, the latest version was Oracle Secure Global Desktop 5.6.535.
+Premier support for Oracle Secure Global Desktop 5.x ended in April 2022, and only Sustaining Support is available after that.

+Since 2023, Oracle has offered a cloud service based on the Secure Global Desktop software, named Oracle Cloud Infrastructure (OCI) Secure Desktops.

 Overview

 SGD is considered by industry insiders to be a competitor to Citrix's products for remote application delivery.

 A large range of client devices can connect to a Secure Global Desktop Server, including Microsoft Windows PCs, Solaris desktops, Apple Macintoshes, Linux PCs, thin clients such as those from Sun and Wyse, and mobile devices.
 The client requires only a web browser with a Java Runtime Environment installed.

 A client device connects to the Secure Global Desktop Server either via a supported Java-enabled browser or via Native Client software (this "native client" can be downloaded from a SGD installation's login page, i.e. instead of logging in and letting the Java applet handle the connection automatically for you, you could instead do it manually by downloading this "native client" from the SGD main login page, install it locally, and then launch it and connect via this).
 When you connect via a browser the first time as a client, the SGD client (the client-side of the aforementioned Java component) is downloaded so you can then SSL-encrypt your connection.
 The system officially supports Mozilla Firefox, Internet Explorer, and Safari, but other browsers might work too for as long as they have access to a working Java-plugin.
 The latest Java Runtime Environment is recommended but at least version 1.5 is required.

 The Desktop Client connects to the Secure Global Desktop Server via the Adaptive Internet Protocol (AIP).
 AIP is bandwidth- and latency-aware and can adjust compression and performance dynamically on links as diverse as a 56K modem or a 100Mb LAN.

 Session Resumability and Mobility is a feature allowing remote access to desktop applications from essentially any Java-enabled browser in the world.
 This makes it possible to run applications in one's office, then go to another location such as a customer site or one's home and transfer your existing desktop session to a computer there.